jacobcvt12/blog/_drafts/hierarchical-tex.md

 # A few tweaks

-If some parameters need to be farther from others, you can adjust one column separation manually via an option to the `&`.
-Furthermore, you may want to highlight important parameters with a color.
+Sometimes, a model can be clarified by increasing the width between particular parameters or data.
+This can be done manually via an option to the `&`.
+Additionally, you may want to highlight important parameters with a color.

 {% highlight TeX %}
 \matrix[matrix of math nodes, column sep=20pt, row sep=20pt] (mat)